 It’s also important to know that you can still get altitude sickness even when taking Acetazolamide.
 Once you start having symptoms, the medication won’t reduce them.
 Getting yourself to lower altitude again is the only effective and cheaply guaranteed treatment.

-- If there is no improvement after a few hrs (or overnight), you should have descended and after recovery, you can ascent up.
+If there is no improvement after a few hrs (or overnight), you should have to be descended and after recovery, you can ascent up.

 High altitude cerebral edema; Altitude anoxia; Altitude sickness; Mountain sickness; High altitude pulmonary edema.

 Symptoms of Altitude Sickness

 Mild symptoms include:

 If you develop mild altitude sickness, you should stop climbing any higher and return to a lower elevation level.
 These symptoms go away on their own when you move to a lower altitude, and as long as they’re gone you can start the trip again after a couple of days of rest.

 Feeling out of breath, even when you’re resting.